Superannuation

 State superannuation legislation and prudential oversight

-• administration and development of the State’s superannuation legislation and policy;
+• administering and developing of the State’s superannuation legislation and policy;

-• prudential oversight and regulation of GESB as its employer sponsor, guarantor and regulator; and
+• prudential oversight and regulation of GESB in its role as ts employer sponsor, guarantor and regulator; and

-• application of the State’s Heads of Government Agreement with the Commonwealth regarding its superannuation arrangements.
+• overseeing the application of the State’s Heads of Government Agreement with the Commonwealth regarding superannuation arrangements.

 • State Superannuation Act 2000 and State Superannuation Regulations 2001